 - Provide consistent plan that both children and parents can come to expect

-STEP #1 in creating a Safety Plan involves understanding our triggers & building awareness about our body’s responses to them.
+STEP #1 in creating a Safety Plan involves understanding our triggers & building awareness about our body’s responses to them (our PHYSICAL SENSATIONS).
 These hot-button situations relate to our past life experiences and cause our “survival” brain to instinctually respond to whatever threat (be it real or perceived) by gearing us up to fight, flight or freeze.

 This Safety_Tool_for_Kids document provides a helpful visual aid for children to identify their triggers (image below), body cues and feel-better activities.
 While you as the adult may know your child’s triggers, inviting them to name triggers for themselves is a great step in building awareness about the initial onset of their escalation and make choices to direct their attention to a feel-good place to allow their “thinking” brain to stay online and maintain composure.